 A uniquely and highly qualified professional, Keith holds a PhD in applied sports science, a master’s degree in sports performance and a bachelors in exercise science / sports medicine.
 This multi-dimensional background places Keith firmly at the intersection of performance optimization, technology, and the emerging of business of human performance.
 Keith has been putting into action the best practices in sports science and performance optimization with some of the world’s best athletes, teams, organizations and companies over the last two decades.
 Keith has worked in the trenches of elite performance at the team level, working for the Boston Celtics, Toronto Raptors, and Stanford University Men’s Basketball.
 A pioneer in in the use of technology and data-driven decisions, while in Toronto Keith helped lead the way for the way for the advancement of sports science in the NBA.
 Keith spearheaded an athletic development program that implemented and utilized cutting-edge approaches to athletic performance, that are now commonplace in sport today.
 Working with organizations, such as the NBA Players Associations, MLB, WNBA NFL, EPL, and AFL teams, Keith is able to bring his understanding of the day-to-day functioning of elite sport organizations and his insight into the world beyond sport to make meaningful and impactful connections.
 As an angel investor, strategic advisor, and consultant to companies ranging from early-stage startups to the well-established, Keith provides domain expertise to enhance organizational performance, product development and brand exposure.
 Keith continues to impact and advance the field of human performance by constantly exploring what is possible.
 His work with individual athletes and teams has led to dramatic improvements in overall health and performance and his role as an advisor to organizations and companies has enhanced their ability to build and sustain their brand.

-Justin also works with teams, coaches, and athletes to build team culture.
-He assists athletes in building mental toughness to help them perform their best when it matters most.
-He holds positions as an adjunct faculty in the Applied Sport and Performance Psychology graduate program at Holy Names University and as a Cognitive Performance Specialist for T3i.
-Over the past 13 years, Justin has worked with a wide range of high performers, including fighter pilots, special operations units, NCAA Division 1 programs, professional athletes, NFL combine training, and nationally ranked juniors.
+Justin Foster, M.A., CMPC is a Cognitive Performance Consultant and Founder of The Excelling Edge LLC.
+He helps high performers gain a competitive edge by equipping them with cognitive training and human performance technologies to unleash their potential.
+He helps facilities, organizations, teams install neurocognitive training programs that work.
+Justin also works with teams, coaches, and athletes to build team culture, championship coaches and mental toughness to help them perform their best when it matters most.
+He is an adjust faculty in the Applied Sport and Performance Psychology graduate program at Holy Names University.
+Over the past 15 years Justin has worked with a wide range of high performers, including NCAA Division 1 programs, professional athletes, special operations units, fighter pilots, U.S. Army, U.S. Air Force, U.S. Marine Corps, NFL combine training, elite junior athletes, and more.

-Craig Gile is Founder and President of CoolMitt.
-Craig has experience in a number of alternative investments, most recently as the Founder and Chief Investment Officer of a Global Macro hedge fund.
-Craig was a Managing Director at Citigroup, trading bonds and commodities.
-Prior to heading to Wall Street, Craig was a carrier-based Naval Aviator, decorated for combat in Iraq.

-Craig received his MBA from the Wharton School of the University of Pennsylvania, where he majored in Finance and Strategic Management.
+Craig received his MBA from the Wharton School of the University of Pennsylvania, where he majored in Finance with a Concentration in Strategic Management.
 He received a Bachelor of Engineering in Electrical Engineering and a Bachelor of Science in Mathematics from Vanderbilt University.

 Dr. Zack Gillen is an Assistant Professor of Exercise Physiology in the Department of Kinesiology and the Director of the Resistance Exercise Performance Lab.
 He graduated with a Ph.D. in Exercise Physiology & Nutrition from the University of Nebraska-Lincoln.
 He is also a Certified Strength and Conditioning Specialist with Distinction, Certified Performance and Sport Scientist, and a USA Weightlifting Certified Sports Performance Coach.